 - Provocation – a defense used when one spouse is enticed by the other to act a certain way

 - Collusion – involves an agreement between the parties to fabricate grounds for divorce

-If your situation seems puzzling, call an experienced Riverside divorce attorney.
+If your situation seems puzzling, call an experienced Riverside divorce lawyers.
 At Bratton Razo & Lord, our team of attorneys has served families in and around Riverside and San Bernardino Counties for decades.
 We have the experience and compassion you seek to resolve your divorce or separation.
 Call (951) 684-9000 or connect with us for a free consultation.